Menu Content

 Continued Accreditation

 In 1996, educational excellence was reaffirmed with the continuing award of accreditation by the National League for Nursing for a period of eight years.
 In 2004, the college was accredited by the Commission on Collegiate Nursing Education (CCNE) of the American Association of Colleges of Nursing (AACN) for the maximum period of ten years.
-Application for reaccreditation will be in 2014.
+In 2014 the College was reaccredited through 2024.